dhsu/dhsu.github.io/_posts/2020-04-23-automotive-mazda3-spark-plugs.md

 1. Another freebie.
 Don't gap the spark plug.
 Iridium plugs are delicate, and furthermore, these are already pregapped to 0.05".
 This is within the service manual's spec of 0.049" - 0.053".

-1. Screw the spark plug back into the cylinder head. **Do NOT over tighten.** If you're cool, tighten with a torque wrench to 7.2 to 14.5 foot pounds.
-If you're not, NGK's [own website](https://www.ngk.com/learning-center/article/522/plug-torque-settings) says:
+1. Screw the spark plug back into the cylinder head. **Do NOT over-tighten.** If you're cool, tighten with a torque wrench to 7.2 to 14.5 foot pounds.
+If not, NGK's [own website](https://www.ngk.com/learning-center/article/522/plug-torque-settings) says:
 > If a torque wrench is unavailable, finger tighten the spark plug, then use a plug wrench to tighten.
 1/2-2/3 turn on plugs with a gasket.
 1/12-1/8 turn on plugs with a tapered seat.

 1. Put the ignition coil back along with its screw, and reconnect the wire.